 ‘Father and Son Day’ was set up in 2014 by Daniel Marks and Jack Dyson, both survivors of testicular cancer, to elevate consciousness around male cancer.

-This June will be the fifth anniversary of the campaign, which has been raising both money and awareness around men’s cancers and encouraging an open dialogue around men’s health.
-The campaign supports the UK's first Robotic Surgery Fellowships Programme at The Royal Marsden and thanks to supporters we have managed to train three Robotic Fellows over the past five years.
+This June will be the sixth anniversary of the campaign, and the most exciting year yet in raising both money and awareness around men’s cancers and encouraging an open dialogue around men’s health.
+The campaign supports the UK's first Robotic Surgery Fellowships Programme at The Royal Marsden and thanks to supporters we have managed to train three Robotic Fellows over the past six years.

-This year, Orlebar Brown and MR PORTER will be releasing an exclusive capsule of slogan t-shirts, designed by Jack’s big sister Jenny Dyson, who is the Ruler of Pencil Agency.
-All created to champion both fathers and sons and from June the 7th to the 16th all net profits from these shirts sold on MR PORTER, will be donated to The Royal Marsden Cancer Charity.
-You can view all the available shirts here
+In previous years, Orlebar Brown and MR PORTER have released an exclusive capsule of slogan t-shirts, designed by Jack’s big sister Jenny Dyson, who is the Ruler of Pencil Agency.
+All have been created to champion both fathers and sons, with net profits from these shirts sold on MR PORTER donated to The Royal Marsden Cancer Charity.

 This campaign is inspired by very personal experience.
 It is about giving back to an organisation that saved my life and saves thousands more around the world every day.